Microsoft 365 Cloud Security correlation

 Microsoft is aware of these challenges and therefore presents a cloud that acts as a huge orchestration system that is homogeneous.
 Since all services are on the same platform, it is easier to link (security related) workloads.
 This landscape looks like this:

-The heart of every Microsoft 365 orientated organization is the Microsoft Defender Suite to fight malicious actions.
+The heart of every Microsoft 365 orientated organization is the Microsoft Defender Suite to fight against cyberthreats.
 Resulting in a Defender product for:

 Azure Active Directory